To add a module to ngless there are two options: external or internal modules. External modules are the simplest option.

 - "World"

-will cause ngless to run the command ./init.sh Hello World
+will cause ngless to run the command ./init.sh Hello World whenever a user

 imports the module.